mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 The advantage of this method is that it does not require two different Greenplum clusters.
 The disadvantages are the risk of performing an in-place operating system upgrade, no downgrade options after any issues, the risk of issues that could leave your cluster in a non-operating state, and the requirement of additional steps after the upgrade is complete to address the `glibc` changes.
 You must also plan downtime of your Greenplum database for the entire process.

+Continue reading for a detailed list of steps to upgrade your cluster using this method.

 #### <a id="precheck"></a>Run the Pre-Check Script

 Before you begin with the upgrade, connect to each database in your Greenplum Database cluster, and run the following commands: